 Venmo is an app that lets you transfer money to friends or family instantly.
 Some online merchants even accept Venmo as a payment method.
 The app was originally created in 2009 and then bought by PayPal in 2013.

 When you sign up for a Venmo account, you’ll link a credit or debit card to your profile.
-From there, you can easily send money to other people.
-However, you can only send money to users that are located in the U.S.
+From there, you can easily transfer money to other people.
+However, you can only send money to Venmo users that are located in the U.S.

 There are many P2P payment apps, but Venmo differentiates itself by adding a social element to the platform.
 Owing someone money is a notoriously awkward situation to be in, but Venmo makes it a bit easier.

 Not only can you send money to a friend, but you can turn it into a fun conversation by adding a note with emojis.

 How much does it cost to use Venmo?

 It’s free to create a Venmo account, and sending money or requesting money on the Venmo app is free.
 And if you use your bank account to fund your Venmo wallet, you won’t have to pay any fees.

 But the company does charge a 3% fee for credit card payments.
 And if you choose to use Venmo to pay merchants, you’ll be hit with a 2.9% fee, plus a 30 cent transaction fee.
 These fees are on the higher end of what most P2P apps charge.

 Not to mention, you’ll pay a 1% fee if you choose to withdraw your money from your Venmo account.
 These charges may sound small, but they can quickly add up.